AlxHnr/nano-backup/HACKING.md

 by terminating with an error message.
 This should only be done trough the functions die() and dieErrno().
 The error message shouldn't contain a newline and must not end with a period.
 Everything is an error, that prevents to achieve the users exact goal.
-One example is to backup a file, which can't be read due to a lack of permissions.
-Another example would be if a file gets modified while being backed up and doesn't match the changes confirmed by the user anymore.
-Nano-backup must be predictable and precise.
+One example would be if a file gets modified during backup and doesn't match the changes confirmed by the user anymore.
 Take the time to write good and conclusive error messages.
 Errors like `"failed to backup foo.txt"` are useless, because they don't explain _why_ it fails.

 To simplify error handling even further, wrappers for commonly used functions are provided.
 See safe-wrappers.h. **Warning**: never call die(),